imengyu/Ballance/README.en.md

 ### Open all original levels

 After entering the debugging mode, you can enter `highscore open-all` command in the console to open all levels.

+### How to run project source code

+You need:

+* Install Unity 2021.2.3+
+* Install a code editor (VScode or Visual Studio)
+* Clone or download this project `https://github.com/imengyu/Ballance` to your computer.

+Steps:

+1. Open the project with unity.
+2. When running for the first time, you need to click the menu "Slua > All > Make" to generate Lua interface files.
+After generation, you don't need generate again.
+3. Open `Scenes/MainScene.unity` scene.
+4. Select the `GameEntry` object, set `Debug Type` to `NoDebug` in the inspector.
+5. Click Run and you can see the game.

 ## Game album